Talk on Rhythm

 which repetition imprints on our motor memory.

-And every dancer knows how the traces of old times
+Every dancer knows how the traces of old times

 survive at muscular level,